 “The point is that [traditional] ROI is not the technique that should be used in every situation to try to express the outcomes of an HR intervention,” said Gayeski.
 “The model looks at various types of assessment methods, based on the underlying problem or opportunity.”

-Measuring your HR initiatives at each of these different levels will give you a broader, deeper sense of the impact of the initiative on your organization, and can help you make a stronger case for the ROI of each initiative — even if that ROI doesn’t directly translate to a dollar amount and, instead, is more linked to an intangible (but invaluable) asset like employee engagement.
+Measuring your HR initiatives at each of these different levels will give you more holistic and accurate sense of the impact on your organization, and can help you make a stronger case for each initiative — even if that ROI doesn’t directly translate to a dollar amount and, instead, is more linked to an intangible (but invaluable) asset like organizational culture.